 - Rub it vigorously on the finished/lacquered wood surface for a minute to polish.

 - Make sure you rub the denim making an oval shape no bigger than 4 inches in circumference.

 Rubbing hard will warm the wood, making the wood finish blend deep into the pores, creating a shiny, polished look.

 Steel wool is basically a pad spun with thin metal fibers.

-Make sure you follow the above guidelines and steps to get the job done properly without any troubles.
+Make sure you follow the above guidelines and steps to get the job done properly without any trouble.